 You'd be shocked how many people consider themselves IT experts, simply because they know their way around computers.
-However, in reality, great IT support companies operate on a completely different level - with better knowledge, tools, and systems.
+However, great IT support partners operate on a completely different level - with better knowledge, tools, and systems.

 The biggest problem with IT support is that it's an unregulated industry.
-There's no governing body that people have to pass through to be allowed to call themselves an IT support company, no industry standard that has to be met, no guidelines on how the business must operate.
+There's no governing body that people must pass through to be allowed to call themselves an IT support company.
+No industry standard that must be met.
+No guidelines on how the business must operate.